-Compare car loans from top providers
+Compare car loans from top providers in Canada

 What kinds of discounts can I expect?

-Cash-back rebates.
+- Cash-back rebates.
 Cash back typically applies to the purchase price of the specific car you’re looking to buy, and not all models offer the same deal.
 You’ll have to research rebates separately, but it’s a good way to lower the overall cost of your next car.

-Financing incentives.
+- Financing incentives.
 If you have excellent credit, you may qualify for interest rates between 0% to 5%.
 These rates are often advertised to get people through the door, so unless you know you have the credit, don’t expect to receive this good of a deal.

-Special buyer discounts.
+- Special buyer discounts.
 Are you a student or a recent college grad?
 A member of the Canadian military or RCMP?
 Is this your first time buying a car?
 Have you recently bought or leased another vehicle from the same manufacturer?
 There’s a strong chance you’ll be able to get a discount from the dealer or manufacturer.

-Leasing programs.
+- Leasing programs.
 Many manufacturers encourage buyers to lease by advertising low monthly payments.
 These can be beneficial for people who want to have the newest car with the latest perks and safety features every few years, and if you catch a dealer at the right time, you may be able to negotiate the price down even lower.

 - Consider a Certified Pre-owned Vehicle.
 Want a new car?
 Certified Pre-Owned programs allow you to buy a used car that has been thoroughly checked over and polished by manufacturer-trained mechanics to make sure the vehicle is both high quality and reliable.
 Certain manufacturers also have warranty options specifically for Certified Pre-Owned Vehicles that come into effect as soon as the new car warranty has expired.

-Trade in your car.
+- Trade in your car.
 If you already have a car, trading in your old vehicle can knock hundreds or thousands of dollars off your new car price.
 Be sure to take care of your vehicle and clean it up before taking it into the dealership for a valuation so that you can get the best possible price.

-Consider a mid-level or basic model.
+- Consider a mid-level or basic model.
 While high-end models might come with more features, consider whether you’re willing to pay for upgrades that aren’t essential for your driving experience or won’t affect it that much.

-Shop around.
+- Shop around.
 Comparing cars from different types of sellers and financing options from different types of lenders can help you save on the total cost of your car.
 If you choose to get pre-approved for a car loan, you’ll know what kinds of rates and terms you’re eligible for and can potentially used a good offer from one dealer or lender to negotiate a better offer from another.